Aketirani/employee-attrition/readme.md

-# Predictive Analytics for Employee Attrition
+# Predictive Analytics For Employee Attrition
 This project aims to model the probability of employee attrition and provide actionable insights for a company.
 The predictive model helps identify key factors contributing to attrition and offers recommendations for addressing potential issues.
 The project includes exploratory data analysis, pre-processing, model development, and a proposed machine learning pipeline for future use.

 ### Structure